-On this Bohri Eid, TBK allowed me to enjoy the pleasure of the authentic Bohri Thaal that seamlessly induced a food coma during the well-organised dining process.
-That included TBK tantalising our taste buds with the most authentic and noteworthy Bohri culinary spread that we could have ever had.
-When we sat down to savour the Thaal, Mariyam, our host for the day, guided us through each dish that was a part of the process.
-Starting with a zesty welcome drink – the Rose Sherbet infused with sabza, which is this refreshing cooler that helps you get away from Mumbai’s chaotic lifestyle.
-The real dining experience, however, kicked off with a pinch of salt and conversations about the traditions of the Bohri Thaal.
+I felicitously brought-in this Bohri Eid with an authentic Bohri Thaal that seamlessly induced a food coma during a well-organised dining process.
+As I sat down to savour the Thaal, Mariyam, one of the family members, oversaw us through each dish.
+(It’s a part of the process!)
+The meal kicked off with a zesty welcome drink – the Rose Sherbet infused with sabza, a refreshing cooler that helps you cut and run Mumbai’s heat.
+The lunch, however, started with a pinch of salt and conversations about the traditions of the Bohri Thaal.

-Mariyam quickly explained that salt, not only, activates saliva but also builds an appetite that you need to finish this Thaal.
+Mariyam was quick to reveal, that salt not only activates saliva but also builds an appetite that you need to finish this Thaal.
 During this conversation, sides were placed on the Thaal one after another, including lemons, Green and Khajur Chutney with Jaggery, and Pineapple raita.
-This is when Mariyam told us that a typical Bohri meal is made up of three elements, namely, Kharaas – the savoury starters, Jaman – the main course and Meethas – the dessert.
+Mariyam explained to me how a typical Bohri meal comprises of three elements, i.e. Kharaas, the savoury starters, Jaman, the main course and Meethas, the dessert.

-For Kharaas, the savoury starters, we were served Smoked Mutton Keema Samosas with lemon bites, Shahi Chicken Cheese Rolls with green chutney and 48-hour cooked Raan in red gravy.
+For the Bohri Eid, I tasted smoked Mutton Keema samosas with lemon bites, Shahi Chicken Cheese Rolls with green chutney and Raan cooked for 48-hours in red gravy.
 The lemon here enhances the smoky flavour of the keema samosas, so, the trick is to keep squeezing lemon juice on the keema samosas while you eat them.

-The Shahi Chicken Cheese Rolls, on the other hand, are more like the Indianized version of swiss rolls, except these are savoury.
-I tried the mouth-melting rolls, with both the green and the Khajur chutney and they taste so different with those spicy condiments.
+The Shahi Chicken Cheese Rolls, on the other hand, are more like the Indianized version of swiss rolls, except these are a salty appetiser.
+The spicy green condiment and the Khajur chutney on the side ‘totally’ amplified the taste of these Shahi chicken cheese rolls, leaving my taste buds tantalised.
+These mouth-melting rolls tasted so good that I ‘simply’ could not stop at one!

-The last of the savoury appetisers was the 48-hour cooked Raan in red sauce.
-Garnished with finely grated potato chips, this one was my star dish of the day.
-(Alongside the Mutton Samosas, of course) Mariyam shared with us that the original tradition requires everyone to put their fingers together inside the tender Raan and then pull out a piece together and eat it.
-This dish is so ‘succulent and juicy’ that you can easily pierce through it with your finger.
-Besides, the very custom inspires mealtime togetherness and I can’t think of a better ‘food-bonding’ activity, whether it be, families or the corporate team outings.
+The last of the savoury appetisers was the 48-hour cooked Raan in red curry.
+Garnished with finely grated potato chips, this one was my star dish of the day, alongside the finger-licking Mutton Samosas!
+This particular dish is so succulent and juicy that you can easily pierce through it with your fingers.
+Mariyam disclosed that the original tradition requires everyone to put their fingers inside the tender Raan, to pull out a piece and eat it together.
+It’s not just a dish, it is a custom that inspires mealtime togetherness and what an incredible food-bonding activity this is!
+Just about perfect for families and corporate team outings.

-Next up, was the Sheer Kurma from the Meethas section!
-This was a ‘surprising-treat,’ as we usually eat desserts towards the end of a meal.
-Then again, as they say, “Life is uncertain, so eat the dessert first.”
-However, if it weren’t for Mariyam, we wouldn’t have known how important it is to keep changing the palates, from savoury to sweet, to keep building the appetite for the next course.
-Our Sheer Kurma was loaded with generous amounts of dry fruits and despite, being a dessert, it wasn’t diabolic.
-Just perfectly sweet for us to relish the true flavours of the dry fruits and the other ingredients.
+Next up was the Sheer Kurma from the Meethas section!
+A sweet surprise, as in India, we customarily eat desserts towards the end of a meal.
+If it weren’t for TBK, I wouldn’t have figured how important it is to keep changing the palates, from savoury to sweet, to build the appetite for the main course.
+The Sheer Kurma at TBK was stacked, with generous amounts of dry fruits, and despite a dessert, it wasn’t diabolic.
+This dessert ‘simply’ rounds up the flavours of all its ingredients and clears your palate, and prepares you for the next course.